trello-talk/tacobot.app/docs/guide/README.md

 :::

 After this step, you can select a board with `T!switch` and you should be free to do any actions within the bot.

+The most common use for this bot is setting up webhooks to send Trello updates to a channel in Discord.
+To read how to quickly set this up, click the Webhooks link below, or click the Webhooks link under Getting Started on the sidebar.